 Figure 3: CPM architecture diagram.

 Figure 3 gives a representation of the CPM architecture model, depicting the CPM Enabler functional components and their interactions with each other and with external functional components.
 In this figure the supporting Enablers are split into a clients-part (which reside on the Device) and a servers-part (which reside in the network).
-The exact interactions between the
+The exact interactions between the CPM functional components and the supporting Enablers are depicted in Figure 4 below.